 The 3rd Edition of the SLAM was a huge success with:

 For more details on the 3rd edition of SLAM 2022, please see below.

 The cases for each round will be based on real world scenarios and the registered teams will need to familiarise themselves with CAS case law and sport rules that may be relevant to their arguments.

 The written submissions in the preliminary round will be evaluated by a selected panel of lawyers and CAS arbitrators.
 The successful teams will go through to regional rounds (see below for the regional classification) where the focus of the assessment will be on oral advocacy.

 The four winners of the regional rounds will progress to the semi-finals of the competition.
 At each stage of the competition, the party for the team asked to advocate will be assigned randomly, which may mean acting for the same party more than once.

 In cooperation with CAS, the competition will use the prevailing Court of Arbitration for Sport’s (CAS/TAS) Code of Sports-related Arbitration (CAS Code).

-The Semi-Finals and Finals will be held in person and the location and dates will be communicated in due course.
+The Semi-Finals and Finals will be held in person at the Court of Arbitration for Sport, Lausanne, Switzerland.